Receivers for low-bandwidth optical (through-the-air) communications

 Schematic of version 3.02

-Interior of as-built version 3.02 circuit
+of as-built version 3.02 circuit

-Exterior of as-build version 3.02 circuit
+of as-build version 3.02 circuit

-Prototype the Version 3.01 circuit as mounted in the "cheap" enclosure.
+Prototype the Version 3.01 circuit as mounted

 Added to this circuit is a 3.5 kHz lowpass filter that may be switched in and out with S2 to remove some of the "hiss" coming from the photodiode amplifier - the high frequency components of which could cause "ear fatigue" when trying to dig out signals with poor signal/noise ratios.
 The lowpass filter also has the advantage that if an optical signal is being received that is generated using PWM techniques, the majority of the PWM switching components are removed - an important consideration if you plan to record the audio to a digital or magnetic take recorder or computer, not to mention preventing a normal audio amplifier from distorting from the PWM frequency components.
 Note that the lowpass filter adds about 7 dB of audio gain.
 Also added is a gain switch (S1) - just in case one is trying to detect a weak signal and one needs as much audio as possible.